Guess the animal game: why it’s good for children

 What you need to play guess the animal

-You can play this game anywhere, but an open space like a garden, park or playground will give you lots of room to move.
+You can play this game anywhere, but an open space like a garden, park or playground will give you plenty of room to move.
 Books with pictures of animals can spark ideas for your child.

 How to play guess the animal